Vladislavs Gabovs

-Vladislavs Gabovs (born 13 July 1987) is Latvian football right-back who plays for Salaspils and the Latvia national football team.
+Vladislavs Gabovs (born 13 July 1987) is a Latvian former professional footballer who played as a right-back.

 Club career

-As a youth player Gabovs played for Rīgas Futbola skola, being taken to Multibanka Rīga in 2003.
+As a youth player, Gabovs played for Rīgas Futbola skola, being taken to Multibanka Rīga in 2003.
 With 15 matches, the youngster helped the team finish the season as the runners-up of the Latvian First League.
 At the beginning of 2004 Gabovs joined Auda Rīga, making his debut in the Latvian Higher League.
 In the top flight debut season with 20 matches and 1 goal, Gabovs saw Auda being relegated after finishing the season at the bottom of the table.
 Despite the club's relegation Gabovs found his way to stay in the top league by joining the newly established club Olimps Rīga in early 2005.
 He helped the newcomers finish 7th in the league table as well as reach the semi-finals of the Latvian Cup.

 At the beginning of 2006 Gabovs moved abroad, joining the Estonian Meistriliiga side TVMK Tallinn at the age of 19.
 During his first season in Tallinn Gabovs helped the club lift the Estonian Cup as well as the Estonian Supercup.
 In July 2006 he made his debut in the UEFA Champions League, coming on against the Icelandic club Fimleikafélag Hafnarfjarðar.
 In 2007 Gabovs became a bronze medalist of the Estonian championship together with TVMK.

-In March 2008 Gabovs signed a two-year contract with Daugava Daugavpils, returning to the Latvian Higher League.
+In March 2008, Gabovs signed a two-year contract with Daugava, returning to the Latvian Higher League.
 During the same season Daugava managed to win the Latvian Cup for the first time in the club's history.
-After the regular season Gabovs was included in the esports.lv team of the season.
-Following the merging of Daugava Daugavpils and Dinaburg Daugavpils at the beginning of 2009, Gabovs established himself a place in the first eleven, with the club continuing to play under the name of Dinaburg.
-During summer the same year Gabovs went on trials with the Belarusian Premier League club BATE Borisov and the Ukrainian Premier League side Hoverla Uzhorod, but did not stay with either of them.
+After the regular season, Gabovs was included in the esports.lv team of the season.
+Following the merging of Daugava and Dinaburg Daugavpils at the beginning of 2009, Gabovs established himself a place in the first eleven, with the club continuing to play under the name of Dinaburg.
+During summer the same year, Gabovs went on trials with the Belarusian Premier League club BATE Borisov and the Ukrainian Premier League side Hoverla Uzhorod, but did not stay with either of them.